BATTERY CARTRIDGE EXCHANGE REFUELING

 it did not catch on.

 From that point on the electric car died, as charging batteries took too long and there was no infrastructure for EVs to equal the convenience of gasoline.
-Nobody knew about exhaust fumes being a health risk.
+Nobody knew about exhaust fumes being a cancerous health risk at that time, and cities had very few automobiles to begin with.

 1913 DRIVE IN FILLING STATION